-It caught my eye.
-The Christmas ornament made out of safety pins and beads.
+The Christmas ornament made out of safety pins and beads caught my eye.
 I decided to copy the pattern and make my own to give out.
 If only it had ended up being that easy.

-What I recalled as cheap plastic beads were now considered “fine jewelry.”
-I paid a premium for the right size beads.
-But the holes were the wrong size for the safety pins.
-My search for the perfect craft supplies continued.
+What I remembered as cheap plastic beads are now considered “fine jewelry.”
+I paid a premium for the right-sized beads to form the angel’s skirt.
+However, the holes in the beads were the wrong size for the safety pins.
+My search for the perfect match of craft supplies continued.
+I moved on to the halo.
 My middle-aged eyes and clumsy fingers struggled with threading the tiny gold beads onto the wire halo.

 Angels made.
 Check.
 Spiritual lessons learned.
 Check.
 Who knew that so many spiritual lessons could come from a safety pin angel!